alshedivat/al-folio/_posts/2024-02-15-data-structures-algorithms.md

     1. Otherwise, generate a few examples and infer the expected output.
 1. Ask clarifying questions:
     1. About the input:
-        - What is its data types?
+        - What are its data types?
 Is it sorted?
 Do we know the range of the integers?
 (Can they be negative?)
 A batch of a stream?
 Et cetera.
         - Expected input size: if they know it, might give an idea of the complexity we should aim for.
 For inputs of size 1 to 100, $$O(n^2)$$ is acceptable; for larger inputs, we should do better.
     1. About the edge cases: empty input, invalid, etc.
+    1. Ask about the specific runtime our solution will need.
+That will be very useful to screen out solutions and algorithms.
 1. If possible, draw, or at least visualize the problem.

 ## 2. Brainstorming

-While it can be tempting to implmenent a solution right away, it is worth spending some time drafting the problem.
+While it can be tempting to implement a solution right away, it is worth spending some time drafting the problem.
 After all, our stakeholder might have given it some thought already, and could be able to point us in the right direction.

-1. Try to match this problem to the problems you have seen; specifically, think about which data structure or algorithm might provide the best complexity.
+1. Try to match this problem to the problems you have seen.
+Regarding data structures:
+    - Hash maps: if we need fast lookups
+    - Graphs: if we are working with associated entities
+    - Stacks and queues: if the input has a nested quality
+    - Heaps: if we need to perform scheduling/orderings based on a priority
+    - Trees and tries: if we need efficient lookup and storage of strings
+    - Linked lists: if we require fast insertions and deletions, especially when order matters
+    - Union-finds: if we're investigating the if sets are connected or cycles exist in a graph Regarding algorithms, there are some recurring ones:
+    - Depth-first search
+    - Binary Search
+    - Sorting Algorithms
 1. Don't be shy!
 Let your stakeholder hear out your thought process.
 They will surely appreciate knowing whats on your mind, and be able to chip in.
 Specially, if they do say something, **listen**.
 They are the subject matter experts after all!
 1. Once you seem to have converged to a specific approach, state the main parts of the algorithm and make sure they understand and agree.
     - We might want to start with a suboptimal solution, as long as we let them know that we know that!
 Once we have that working, we can identify the main bottlenecks and go back to the drawing board.